To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 Eventually, about five billion years from now, the sun will exhaust the once-ample supply of hydrogen and helium in its core by fusing it all together into heavier elements.
 When that happens, the sun will violently shed what remains of its outer layers and leave behind a small gaseous core of carbon and other heavy elements.
 No longer massive enough to force these heavy elements to fuse, this remaining white dwarf will rest, inert, in the center of an expanding cloud of gas until it cools to become a black dwarf.

 The sun’s fusion processes are on a scale so massive that it’s difficult to take it all in.
 In its core, the sun fuses over 600 million tons of hydrogen every second.
 It takes such a great deal of energy to produce nuclear fusion that in our modern and mature universe, nuclear fusion will only occur naturally inside stars like our sun.
-Even hydrogen, the lightest element, require a high energy input to fuse that simply cannot naturally occur anywhere else.
+Even hydrogen, the lightest element, requires a high energy input to fuse that simply cannot naturally occur anywhere else.

 And, of course, us being humans, we learned about that process and asked ourselves if we could do it here on Earth (on a much smaller scale, of course).
 After we figured out nuclear fission and created the most destructive weapons the human race has ever known, the race for nuclear fusion—as a source not of destructive power but of energy enough to power our civilization without need for polluting fossil fuels like coal or oil—began.